-About 700 LC students contributed 71,064 hours of community service in 2010-11 to earn Lynchburg College a place on the President’s Higher Education Community Service Honor Roll for 2012.
+About 700 LC students contributed 71,064 hours of community service in 2010-11 to earn University of Lynchburg a place on the President’s Higher Education Community Service Honor Roll for 2012.

 In addition to serving as tutors, feeding the hungry, rasing money for the homeless (left), and providing sweat equity for a number of local schools and organizations, LC students provide substantial economic support in the greater Lynchburg area and beyond.

 Students, faculty, and staff helped raise more than $91,000 for projects in 2010-11, ranging from $26,000 for the American Cancer Society’s Relay for Life to $500 for Jubilee Family Development Center in Lynchburg.

 Students took charge of projects to raise money for wells in Uganda, supplies for a local military unit serving in Afghanistan, money for local homeless shelters, and to staff a Big Brothers Big Sisters of Central Virginia Carnival on the LC campus.